rajbot/ranchtronix/_posts/2006-01-25-SykesHotSprings.md

 ## The Springs (12 miles in)

-The way to the springs is not obvious from the trail at Sykes.
+The way to the springs is not obvious from the trail at '''Sykes'''.
 The main trail crosses the Big Sur river, and continues on on the other side.
 Stay on the South side, and head *downriver*, asking directions at the campsites you pass - about 150 yards.
 (You'll pass a camp